 There’s always something new going on at Hastings, from renovations to campus events to honors and recognition.
 Click on each section header for even more information about exciting updates in these areas.

-- During Summer 2014, Bronc and Babcock Residence Halls will undergo complete renovations while Taylor Hall will have a partial update.
-Follow the progress for yourself!
+- During Summer 2014, Bronc and Babcock Residence Halls underwent complete renovations while Taylor Hall had a partial update.
+Check out more on our campus housing page.

 - The Hazelrigg Student Union lobby was recently renovated, opening the space up to the College’s sunny Japanese garden.
 New furniture, TVs and other touches updated the common area to a great gathering space next to The Bronco Blend coffee shop.

 - The Bronco Bookstore was updated, expanding and brightening the retail area to offer even more Bronco gear.

 - The Hastings wrestling program has a new home—in the space previously occupied by the College swimming pool.
 The pool, which closed a few years ago, was filled and topped to create a more spacious location for Bronco wrestlers to train.

 - East 12th Street on the north edge of campus was widened to become a three-lane gateway that improved safety and access to athletic and other facilities on that portion of campus.
 The project included a paved bike path and upgraded lighting.

 - Miranda Klugesherz ’15, a communication and sociology major from Colorado Springs, Colo., and member of the Bronco Forensics team, earned the Spirit of NIFA Award during the 2014Nebraska Intercollegiate Forensics Association (NIFA) State Tournament.
 Additionally, Miranda was named the 2014 State Champion in Oratory and will represent Nebraska in the 2014 Interstate Oratory Competition.